 - Fainting

-Signs of heat stroke:
+Signs of Heat Stroke:

 - Still unwell after 30 minutes of resting in a cool place, being cooled and drinking fluids